-In an effort to prevent the coronavirus from spreading, experts are strongly advising against handshakes.
-Although it's second nature for us to extend our arm to introduce ourselves when meeting someone new, there are alternative ways to greet people at events.
+In an effort to prevent the coronavirus from spreading, experts are strongly advising everyone to practice social distancing and against handshakes.
+Although it's second nature for us to extend our arms to introduce ourselves when meeting someone new, there are alternative ways to greet people at events.
 Some of these no-touch greetings include a simple wave, peace sign, bow, and even a "footshake."
-Other meeting and event planners are implementing even more creative ways for attendees to network touch-free through “virtual handshake” button pins or name tags (see below for a great example of pins from the American Association of Community Colleges).
+Other meeting and event planners are implementing even more creative ways for attendees to network touch-free through “virtual handshake” button pins or nametags and color-coded wristbands that allow attendees to silently signal their preference for physical greetings at large gatherings (see below for a great example of pins from the American Association of Community Colleges).
 To prevent attendees from feeling awkward or rude for refusing to shake someone’s hand, we recommend that you pre-communicate this information as an event policy or rule.

 Provide Handwashing and Other Recommended Hygienic Instructions and Techniques Through Signage

 Include instructions on proper handwashing and preventatives to spreading germs through coughing or sneezing on signs, banners, and wall decals throughout the venue, especially in restrooms.
 The CDC recommends washing hands for 20 seconds.
 Try humming the “Happy Birthday” song twice or sing the chorus of one of these songs - we’ve included one for each decade: ‘Jailhouse Rock’ by Elvis, ‘My Girl” by Temptations, ‘I Love Rock ‘N’ Roll’ by Joan Jett & The Blackhearts, ‘Say My Name’ by Destiny’s Child, ‘Ms. Jackson’ by Outkast, and ‘Truth Hurts’ by Lizzo (CNN, March 10, 2020).

 Download chart here.